Privacy for Students

 - Device Usage: Some invasive software can capture and keep a record of everything you do on a device (phone or laptop), even the things you type or delete.
 This can include everything you search for on the Internet, what you post on social media, and messages sent through chat applications.
 If you log into a website or service (like your email or social media accounts), invasive software may also capture your usernames and passwords.

-Types of Technologies That Can Track You
+Types of Technologies That Can Track You anchor link

 - Spyware (sometimes called stalkerware): This is an application that has been installed on a device that gives the administrator full control over it.
 If this surveillance tool has been installed on your device, the administrator of the spyware could have access to every single file, picture, text message, email, and social media post (even the disappearing ones).
 Once this application is installed, the device can be monitored in real time and scanned for things like location data, contacts, call/text logs, and browser history.